reqnroll/Reqnroll/docs/installation/setup-project.md

 {#setup-existing-project}
 ### Setup an existing test project

 Reqnroll can also be configured for an existing [test project](https://learn.microsoft.com/en-us/visualstudio/test/create-a-unit-test-project?view=vs-2022).
 For that you need to add the NuGet package of your chosen test execution framework to your project.
 (Check the NuGet package names [above](#choosing-your-test-execution-framework)).
-The chosen test execution framework has to match of the framework used in your existing test project.
+The chosen test execution framework has to match the framework used in your existing test project.

 The following example adds the Reqnroll NuGet package for an MsTest project.